pongsatorn-ark/port-scan/README.md

-For the OSCP Exam only
+For the OSCP exam only

 example:
 1. chmod +x port_scan.sh